Atlas975/Notes/Languages&Compilation/Pushdown_recogniser.md

 - The bottom marker of this stack is denoted by the $\perp$ symbol (z is used in JFlap instead)

 ![[Pasted image 20240209163021.png|350|350]]
+- A PDR effectively does a derivation on the stack beginning with the start symbol S, a string is only valid if halt (H) can be reached with no input string left
 ## Pushdown recogniser syntax
 - Pushing $\epsilon$ does nothing, PUSH(abc) is the the same as PUSH(c), PUSH(b), PUSH(a)
 - The following format can be used to check what is pushed on the arc of the recogniser: